Kontowicz/Kontowicz.github.io/_posts/2020-09-06-Postbook-part-2.md

 ```
 eccbc87e4b5ce2fe28308fd9f2a7baf3
 ```
-I search that value in google, and get many results  connected to md5.
-So maybe cookie is just md5 hash of user id?
+I searched for that value in google, and get many results  connected to md5.
+Maybe the cookie is just an md5 hash of user id?
 Let's check that:
 ```
 md5(1)=c4ca4238a0b923820dcc509a6f75849b
 ```